annasol88/java-multithreaded-chat/docs/design-docs.md

 2. The ChatClientThread, which runs a separate thread for each client currently using the application, that listens to the client requests and returns relevant data from the server.

-3. The ChatRoomThread, which runs a separate thread for each chat window a logged-in client has open.
+3. The ChatRoomHandler, which runs a separate thread for each chat window a logged-in client has open.
 This thread listens to incoming messages from other chat users allowing thread safety between messages sent and received in the chat.

 ##Synchronization issues
 ###login
 ###chat

+##Deadlocks

 ##IO Streams
 printWriter is used as an output stream between our client and client handler